How to win the Julian Bikepack Challenge

 All total, there were only five riders on the route this year.
 McCullen and I started in Julian at 8:00 am, Rich took off a couple of hours before us, and Johan and Tryna Cronje took off from Lake Hodges a day after us.
 Martin Rodriguez, a first-time bikepacker, started from Lake Hodges at the official start time, and we saw traces of a skinny-tired bike for much of day two, leading up to Lake Cuyamaca.
 It wasn’t until we rolled into the campground at the lake that we noticed Martin, tucked away in his bivvy beside his Jamis Renegade.
 McCullen and I, still pretty amped from the long climb in the dark, gave Martin some space to sleep and ended up enjoying a morning chatting with him the next day.
 I feel like our mornings were a pretty good indicator of how seriously we were “racing” the route, and this morning was nothing different.
 Warm food, a few cups of coffee, some photos, and leisurely filling up water bottles in preparation for the singletrack ahead.

 Rich Wolf took off earlier than the official start from Julian, and ended up tackling an impressive 130 miles and 10,000’ of climbing, ending in Ramona in the early hours of day two.
 However, after struggling with an upset stomach, Rich decided to pull the plug.
 What’s even more impressive, and a proper demonstration of his dedication to the route and sport, was that Rich ended up meeting McCullen and me near Lucky 5 Ranch trailhead and joined us on the descent down into the Desert Loop.
 The three of us rode into the night together, lights off, our sandy path lit by the full moon the event was planned around.
 It was a surreal moment, and the day was topped off with a fantastic desert campout near Mine Canyon in the Pinion Mountains.
 Rich continued with us into Borrego Springs for breakfast, an important resupply point, and was wise enough to leave the rest of the climbing up to us.
-Yaqui Pass, Plum Canyon, and Rodriguez Canyon would lead us to a final climb, part hike-a-bike, to the far east side of Julian, our finish line.
+Another pass and two canyons would lead us to a final climb, part hike-a-bike, to the far east side of Julian, our finish line.

 An Ultralight Experiment